Santa Maria Maggiore, Gazzo Veronese

 Santa Maria Maggiore is a church in Gazzo Veronese, a village near Verona, in the Veneto region of northern Italy.

+History

 The church is first mentioned in the 9th century; an inscription on the exterior dates its consecration to August 20, 846.
 In 1117, an earthquake destroyed the first church, which was rebuilt in Romanesque style.
 During restorations in 1938-1940, 9th century mosaics were discovered under the current pavement.
 Another extensive restoration was carried on in the 15th century.
 The exterior pinnacles date from this period.